tej-prash/tej-prash/index.md

 My current research interests are in Big Data Systems, especially for Data Science applications.
 I have had some undergraduate research experience in Hadoop, specifically in Spatial Hadoop.
 I have also been involved with research in the area of theoretical machine learning.

 ### Publications
+1. (In Submission) LipGene: Lipschitz continuity guided adaptive learning rates for fast convergence on Microarray Expression Data Sets
-1. Saha, S., Prashanth, T., Aralihalli, S., Basarkod, S., Sudarshan, T. S. B., & Dhavala, S. S. (2020, July).
+2. Saha, S., Prashanth, T., Aralihalli, S., Basarkod, S., Sudarshan, T. S. B., & Dhavala, S. S. (2020, July).
 LALR: theoretical and experimental validation of lipschitz adaptive learning rate in regression and neural networks.
 In 2020 International Joint Conference on Neural Networks (IJCNN) (pp. 1-8).
 IEEE.
-2. Auradkar, P., Prashanth, T., Aralihalli, S., Kumar, S. P., & Sitaram, D. (2020).
+3. Auradkar, P., Prashanth, T., Aralihalli, S., Kumar, S. P., & Sitaram, D. (2020).
 Performance tuning analysis of spatial operations on Spatial Hadoop cluster with SSD.
 Procedia Computer Science, 167, 2253-2266.

 ### Professional Experience
 I have 1.5 years of professional (including internship) experience as a Data Engineer in GE Healthcare.
 As part of the Data and Analytics team at GE Healthcare, I worked on implementing cloud-native tools to support data ingestion, as well as for improving overall platform operations and delivering relevant operational insights/metrics.